-Bipolar disorder is a mental disorder characterized by extreme shifts in mood, as well as fluctuations in energy and activity levels.
+Bipolar is a mental disorder characterized by extreme shifts in mood, with fluctuations in energy and activity levels.

 Bipolar disorder is a serious mental illness that can destroy relationships, undermine career prospects, and seriously affect academic performance.

 What is bipolar disorder?